tomerds/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach iterates through items in an array and interacts in such a way that nothing is actually returned.
+A function is executed on each item. .map will iterate through the array in a simalar fashion to forEach except it will return a new array where a function has been applied to each element of the array.

 2. What is the difference between a function and a method?

+It is semantics.
+As everything in js is an object they are actually all the same thing.
+If a function is assigned to a variable it becomes a method.

 3. What is closure?

+Closure is where a function has access to to outer functions/variables.
+There are several blocks that can be accesses.
+The global scope, the local scope and the scope of its outer function.

 4. Describe the four rules of the 'this' keyword.

+1) When a function is in the global scope this will be the window object
+2) When a function is preceeded by a dot the preceeding this refers to the object it is calling.
+3) In a contructor function the this refers to the specific object that is being constructed.
+4) call and apply method point to the specific object being called.

 5. Why do we need super() in an extended class?

+super() ensures that all the parent object items get carried over.

 ## Project Set up